GeauxWeisbeck4/geaux-stackblitz-sprint/src/stories/content-planner.md

   - Week41
 layout: layouts/story.njk
 ---

 ## Description

 Plan out content for the rest of the week/month with social media, blogs and

 ## Implementation

-Add it to theTrello Board
+- [] Medium - One Blog, One Awesome WebDev
+- [] MEAN Stack Dev, Podcast
+- [] Dev.to - Series on JavaScript Patterns
+- [] Post to donation pages
+  - [] Post what I need from people
+- [] GeauxWeisbeck4.dev Blog Post
+- [] andrewweisbeck.blog post

 ## Tasks